Feta Spinach Stuffed French Bread

 This easy, cheesy, creamy Feta Spinach Stuffed French Bread is deliriously rich and tasty.
 It reminds me of a Greek spanakopita, but all stuffed inside a wonderful loaf of sourdough bread.
-Sliced, it’s a perfect appetizer for parties and the upcoming holidays!
+Sliced, it’s a perfect appetizer for parties!

 I love cheese and this is loaded with it.
 Cream cheese, lots of feta and mozzarella.
 Chopped salami and spinach are added to the mix, then are stuffed and baked inside bread.
 Sounds good, right?